-The Route of the Romanesque is a tourist-cultural project that comprises, currently, 58 monuments, located in 12 municipalities of the Sousa, Douro and Tâmega valleys (Amarante, Baião, Castelo de Paiva, Celorico de Basto, Cinfães, Felgueiras, Lousada, Marco de Canaveses, Paços de Ferreira, Paredes, Penafiel and Resende), in northern Portugal.
+The Route of the Romanesque is a tourist-cultural project that comprises, currently, 58 monuments and two interpretation centre, located in 12 municipalities of the Sousa, Douro and Tâmega valleys (Amarante, Baião, Castelo de Paiva, Celorico de Basto, Cinfães, Felgueiras, Lousada, Marco de Canaveses, Paços de Ferreira, Paredes, Penafiel and Resende), in northern Portugal.

 COVID-19: PREVENTIVE MEASURES

 Thursday and Friday: 10 am to 1 pm and 2 pm to 6 pm.

 Saturday and Sunday: 10 am to 1 pm.

 Tuesday and Wednesday: by appointment (minimum 5 people).

 Closed on Mondays and on January 1, Easter Sunday, May 1, and December 25.

 Ticket, per person: 2,00€